ibm-cloud-docs/codeengine/subscription-cron.md

 ```
 {: pre}

-You must wrap the schedule value in single quotation marks to ensure that it is treated as a single string.
+You must wrap the schedule value in quotation marks to ensure that it is treated as a single string.
 {: note}

 The following table summarizes the options that are used in the previous example with the **`sub cron create`** command.
 For more information about the command and its options, see the [**`ibmcloud ce subscription cron create`**](/docs/codeengine?topic=codeengine-cli#cli-subscription-cron-create) command.